PrisWen/100-days-of-code/README.md

 **Thoughts :** I have worked with 5 million data.
 Pyspark is great

-## Day 3 : Apr 29 , 2020 |  Introduction Python, rmotr.com Data Science with Python Course
+## Day 3 : Apr 29 , 2020 |  Real Life Example of a Python/Pandas Data Analysis project, rmotr.com Data Science with Python Course

-**Today's Progress :** I finished exercise 1 bike store sales
+**Today's Progress :** I finished Exercise_1 Bike store sales

-**Thoughts :** I understand more about numpy, pandas a and matplotlib
+**Thoughts :** I understand more about pandas and matplotlib

 ## Day 4 : Apr 30 , 2020 |  Introduction Python, rmotr.com Data Science with Python Course

 **Today's Progress :** Today I work with relational database and I analyse data

-**Thoughts :** I am still working with exercise 2 frecodecamp
+**Thoughts :** I am still working with exercise_2 of Real Life Example of a Python/Pandas Data Analysis project

 ## Day 5 : May 1 , 2020 |  Working with Object Oriented Programming with Python